 When we apply the positive gate voltage, the holes present beneath the oxide layer experience repulsive force, and the holes are pushed downwards into the bound negative charges which are associated with the acceptor atoms.

-The positive gate voltage also attracts electrons from the N+ source and drain region into the channel thus an electron reach channel is formed.
+The positive gate voltage also attracts electrons from the N+ source and drain region into the channel thus an electron-rich channel is formed.

 MOSFET Working Operation